MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pphysical_counter_overflow_handler.md

 ### -param OwningHandle

-Provides the <b>HANDLE</b> corresponding to the resource set the overflowing counters belong to.
+Provides the **HANDLE** corresponding to the resource set the overflowing counters belong to.

 ## -remarks